Shopify/identity_cache/README.md

 ## Contributing

+Caching is hard.
+Chances are that if some feature was left out, it was left out on purpose because it didn't make sense to cache in that way.
+This is used in production at Shopify so we are very opinionated about the types of features we're going to add.
+Please start the discussion early, before even adding code, so that we can talk about the feature you are proposing and decide if it makes sense in IdentityCache.

+Types of contributions we are looking for:

+- Bug fixes
+- Performance improvments
+- Documentation and/or clearer interfaces

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Added some feature'`)